JULIELab/JULIELab.github.io/Staff/Hahn/publication.md

 ## 10) Digital Humanities

-J. Hellrich & U. Hahn \[2017\].
+J. Hellrich & U. Hahn \[2017\].\
 Exploring diachronic lexical semantics with JeSemE.
-In ACL 2017 -- Proceedings of the 55th Annual Meeting of the Association for Computational Linguistics: System Demonstrations.
-Vancouver, B.C., Canada, August 1, 2017, pp. 31--36.
+In ACL 2017 – Proceedings of the 55th Annual Meeting of the Association for Computational Linguistics: System Demonstrations.
+Vancouver, B.C., Canada, August 1, 2017, pp. 31-36.

-S. Buechel, J. Hellrich & U. Hahn \[2017\].
-The course of emotion in three centuries of German text: A methodological framework \[long paper\].
-In Digital Humanities 2017 -- Conference Abstracts of the 2017 Conference of the Alliance of Digital Humanities Organizations (ADHO).
+S. Buechel, J. Hellrich & U. Hahn \[2017\].\
+The course of emotion in three centuries of German text: a methodological framework.
+In Digital Humanities 2017 – Conference Abstracts of the 2017 Conference of the Alliance of Digital Humanities Organizations (ADHO).
 Montréal, Québec, Canada, August 8-11, 2017.

-J. Hellrich & U. Hahn \[2016\].
+J. Hellrich & U. Hahn \[2016\].\
 Measuring the dynamics of lexico-semantic change since the German Romantic period.
-In Digital Humanities 2016 -- Conference Abstracts of the 2016 Conference of the Alliance of Digital Humanities Organizations (ADHO).
+In Digital Humanities 2016 – Conference Abstracts of the 2016 Conference of the
+Alliance of Digital Humanities Organizations (ADHO).
 Kraków, Poland, 11-16 July 2016, pp. 545-547.

+B. Kampe, T. Duan,  & U. Hahn, Udo \[2020\].\
+'Allgemeine Musikalische Zeitung' as a searchable online corpus.
+In LREC 2020 – Proceedings of the 12th International Conference on Language Resources and Evaluation.
+Marseille, France, May 11-16, 2020, 969-976.

 J. Hellrich & U. Hahn \[2016\].\
 An assessment of experimental protocols for tracing changes in word semantics relative to accuracy and reliability.
-In LaTeCH 2016 -- Proceedings of the 10th SIGHUM Workshop on Language Technology for Cultural Heritage, Social Sciences, and Humanities @ ACL 2016.
+In LaTeCH 2016 – Proceedings of the 10th SIGHUM Workshop on Language Technology for Cultural Heritage, Social Sciences, and Humanities @ ACL 2016.
 Berlin, Germany, August 11, 2016, pp. 111--117.

-S. Buechel, J. Hellrich & U. Hahn \[2016\].
-Feelings from the past:
+S. Buechel, J. Hellrich & U. Hahn \[2016\].\
-Adapting affective lexicons for historical emotion analysis.
-In LT4DH 2016 -- Proceedings of the Workshop on Language Technology Resources and Tools for Digital Humanities @ COLING 2016.
+Feelings from the past: adapting affective lexicons for historical emotion analysis.
+In LT4DH 2016 – Proceedings of the Workshop on Language Technology Resources and
+Tools for Digital Humanities @ COLING 2016.
 Osaka, Japan, 11 December 2016, pp. 54-61.